woschmid/webprotege-export-neo4j/readme.md

 > Path to the shared volumes can be changed in the `docker-compose.yml` file.

+6. Open Neo4j Browser in [http://localhost:7474/browser/](http://localhost:7474/browser/) and login with username/password neo4j/test

 Running from Maven
 ------------------

+Alternatively WebProtege and Neo4j can be run without Docker too.

+Compile the source code first (see Building).

 To run WebProtégé in SuperDev Mode using maven